-Ninth Circuit Asked to Limit LAPD’s Power to Seize Cars
+Appeal Fights LAPD’s Power to Seize Cars

 LOS ANGELES (CN) — The Ninth Circuit on Thursday heard the appeal of a class action from a woman who says a Los Angeles city policy that allows it to impound cars for 30 days without a warrant is an unconstitutional taking.